petrvanblokland/DesignDesignSpace/Program2018.md

 ### Rapid prototyping for graphic designers (1 week)
 #### November 5-12 (Online, 16 places left) &#36;900

-With the definition that design is “management of details”, the design process is essentially controlling the amount of details relevant to a certain stage.
-In order to get insight on how realistic an idea is (on any level of a project), prototype must be made, as early in the process as possible.
+With the definition that design is the “management of details”, the design process is essentially controlling the amount of details relevant to a certain stage.
+In order to get insight on how realistic an idea is (on any level of a project), a prototype must be made, as early in the process as possible.
 This is a very generic characteristic of design.
-This workshop offers an overview and the development of some prototyping techniques for graphic designers, typographers and typdesigners using a mixture of physical sketching, standard digital tools and coding.
+This workshop offers an overview and the development of some prototyping techniques for graphic designers, typographers and type designers using a mixture of physical sketching, standard digital tools and coding.
 Focus of the workshop is to give students enough options and directions to develop themselves further.

 *The online workshop builds up from an intensive mixture of personal hangouts, group hangouts, live online presentations by teachers and students, code and document sharing through GitHub and presentations through documents and movies.*

 ---
 <a name="sketching-techniques"></a>
-### Sketching techniques (1 day + 1 week + intermediate support)
+### Sketching techniques (1 day + intermediate support + 1 week)
 #### November 19 and November 26-December 3 (Online, 16 places left) &#36;1.200

-Similar to the “Rapid Prototyping” workshop, this too addresses the management of details.
+Similar to the “Rapid Prototyping” workshop, this addresses the management of details as well.
 But instead, it is more focussed on developing sketching skills than the making of working prototypes.

 This workshop offers an overview and the development of sketching techniques for graphic designers, typographers and typdesigners using a mixture of physical sketching and coding.
 Focus of the workshop is to give students enough options and directions to develop themselves further.

-*Online workshops builds up from an intensive mixture of personal hangouts, group hangouts, live online presentations by teachers and students, code and document sharing through GitHub and presentations through documents and movies.*
+*The online workshop builds up from an intensive mixture of personal hangouts, group hangouts, live online presentations by teachers and students, code and document sharing through GitHub and presentations through documents and movies.*

 ## *Design Design Space*
 ### Is it for you?
-By definition designers are bad planners.
+By definition, designers are bad planners.
 It seems to be fundamental to design.
-Too optimistic in the beginning – “There is still plenty of time”, a design is never finished – “The next one will always be better”.
+Too optimistic in the beginning – “There is still plenty of time”, and a design is never finished – “The next one will always be better”.
 Do you recognize?

-However, the fact that most designs are supposed to meet external requirements, the final deadline may have a much larger impact on the quality of the result, than the personal opinion of the designer.
+However, the fact that the most designs are supposed to meet external requirements, the final deadline may have a much larger impact on the quality of the result, than the personal opinion of the designer.

 How do you make this apparent conflict work to your advantage?
 Would you benefit from exercises and coaching?

 ### How much time do you need?
 The core idea behind designing the design process, is that it doesn’t make a difference for how long you do it.
-A project of 1 hour, basically goes through the same stages (research – design – presentation) as a project of 1 year.
+A project of 1 hour basically goes through the same stages (research – design – presentation) as a project of 1 year.

-Of course, it does matters how long you study something, for the level of details that can be addressed.
-But if you only have a day or a week for an assignment, then that is part of the requirements.
+Of course it does matter how long you study something, for the level of details that can be addressed.
+But if you only have a day or a week for an assignment, then that is a part of the requirements.
 The result can still be better than anything your customer would have done.

 How would you design such a design process better next time?